 Adapt to the local etiquette, but allow yourself minor concessions.

 At the beginning of my book, I wrote about universal instructions, not restricted to one single area of the globe.
 However, some rules may apply in more distinct ways than others depending on what is the difference between your current and previous country.
-This is especially true for what I will tell you in this article: when adapting to Life Abroad, respect the local etiquette but allow yourself minor concessions.
+This is especially true for what I will tell you in this article: the concerns of immigrant adaptation.
+Respect the local etiquette but allow yourself minor concessions.

 If you, dear reader, moved out from Canada to the USA or from Scotland to England, maybe you will see my next paragraphs and think:

 Oh, Bollocks!
 My adjustment to the local way of life was so smooth, why such a drama?